Luciano Becchio: 2009–10 season

 Becchio played against Premier League team Manchester United when Leeds won 1–0 away at Old Trafford on 3 January 2010 in the FA Cup third round, but he picked up an injury and was substituted in stoppage time.
 Becchio struggled for goals for Leeds since returning from injury, with him being asked to play in more of a deeper strikers role to hold the ball up for the midfield.
 Against Tottenham Hotspur Becchio was dropped to the bench and replaced up front by Robert Snodgrass, although he later came on in the second half after replacing midfielder Michael Doyle as Leeds earned a replay against the Premier League side.
 Becchio's sixth goal of the season for Leeds came in the FA Cup replay against Tottenham, after Beckford's shot was parried by Heurelho Gomes and it fell into the path of Becchio who slotted it into the back of the net.
 Goals number seven and eight for Becchio came in the following game against Hartlepool.
 This was the first double he scored in a competitive match for Leeds.

-Becchio scored another two goals against Oldham, taking his tally to 10 goals for the season.
-He continued his fine goal scoring form when he scored his 11th goal of the season in the Yorkshire derby against Huddersfield Town, with the game finishing 2–2.
+Becchio scored another two goals against Oldham, taking his tally to ten goals for the season.
+He continued his fine goal scoring form when he scored his eleventh goal of the season in the Yorkshire derby against Huddersfield Town, with the game finishing 2–2.
 Goal number 12 of the season came against Tranmere Rovers, with Becchio scoring with a diving header.

 Becchio was substituted early on in the first half against Norwich City after being knocked unconscious after a clash of heads with Michael Nelson.
 His head also landed heavily on the ground which caused him to swallow his tongue.
 He was substituted by Mike Grella and due to the injury was ruled out against Swindon Town.